matthewhadley/lolspeak/README.untranslated.md

 ## oh my god

-Note that this readme is generated lolspeak, so the above code shouldn't be run like it is presented.
+Note that the readme is generated lolspeak, so the above code shouldn't be run like it is presented.
 See the `README.untranslated.md`

-You can generated this lolspeak readme by running `make readme`
+You can generate the lolspeak readme by running `make readme`